 In the name of all that is sensitive and unsubtle in this world (because no one wants to wonder if "I'm busy this weekend" actually means "ask me later" or "ask me never") we're telling you how to say "no," sans snoot, snark, and sour feelings.

 excerpt from an article on TEENVOGUE.com

 8 passive-aggressive texts everyone sends (and what to type instead) »

 Sneaking in one last trip before the resorts transition from snow to springtime?
 Though there’s still powder aplenty, try dividing your time between downhill runs and the new mountain bike on the block.

 Say hello to the fat bike, whose 3-inch-plus tires will have you cruising over snow in seconds.
 Over the last few seasons, the sport's popularity has exploded, among ski bums as well as off-season cyclists and triathletes, and North America’s top winter sports destinations have taken notice.
 In fact, many are opening exclusive experiences just for fatties.
 Here, we’ve compiled six top-notch trips.

-excerpt from a web feature for Equinox's luxury web magazine, Furthermore
+excerpt from an article for Equinox's luxury web magazine, furthermore (formerly Q by equinox)

 Swallow those screams and hold back the cringe that’s wriggling up your spine.